chluehr/pimcore/plugins/CreateJS/README.txt

 - only simple string fields for now
 - pimcore preview works only after save & publish
 - save & publish is still needed after createjs save!
-- what about nested about sections?
+- what about nested "about" sections?